NaN-tic/trytond-survey_step/doc/index.rst

 Survey Step Module
 ##################

-The survey step module defines steps in a survey.
+The survey step module defines steps in a survey to group several fields.